hapax/hapax.github.io/assets/giant-ants.md

 	</figure>

 But here's the really cool thing.
-If we want to explain something as simple as a heartbeat, or the caloric requirements of a vole, we'll be led to the startling conclusion that animals are *fractals*.
-They are built out structures which are *self-similar*, or look the same when you zoom in.
+If we want to explain something as simple as a heartbeat, or the caloric requirements of a monkey, we'll be led to the startling hypothesis that animals are *fractals*: they are built out of structures which look the same when you zoom in.
 Turns out there are a bunch of interesting design problems involved in running an organism, and nature evolved fractals in order to solve them.